mdn/content/files/en-us/web/javascript/reference/global_objects/intl/numberformat/numberformat/index.md

 | `halfTrunc`    | 2.2  | 2.2  | 2.3  | -2.2  | -2.2  | -2.3  |
 | `halfEven`     | 2.2  | 2.2  | 2.3  | -2.2  | -2.2  | -2.3  |

+When using `halfEven`, its behavior also depends on the parity (odd or even) of the last digit of the rounded number.
+For example, the behavior of `halfEven` above is the same as `halfTrunc`, because the magnitudes of all numbers are between a smaller "even" number (2.2) and a larger "odd" number (2.3).
+If the numbers are between ±2.3 and ±2.4, `halfEven` will behave like `halfExpand` instead.
+This behavior avoids consistently under- or over-estimating half-increments in a large data sample.

 ### Using roundingIncrement

 Sometimes we want to round the remaining fractional digits to some other increment than the next integer.
-For example, currencies for which the smallest coin is 5 cents might want to round the value to increments of "5", reflecting amounts that can actually be paid in cash.
+For example, currencies for which the smallest coin is 5 cents might want to round the value to increments of 5, reflecting amounts that can actually be paid in cash.

 This kind of rounding can be achieved with the [`roundingIncrement`](#roundingincrement) property.